qouteall/qouteall-blog/Cognitive-biases.md

 - An environmental activist might justify other environmental activists' illegal trespassing because they are deemed to be in the same group.
 - A middle-class tend to believe "the poor are lazy" and "the wealthy work harder".

-**Just world hypothesis**: some people tend to think that the world is just and people get what they deserve.
-The just world hypothesis is shaped by many factors: culture, education, the urge to simplify the world.
-The just world hypothesis is included in most cultures.
-It facilitates collaboration, hard-working and society stability.

 ### Urge to persuade others

 People love to correct others and persuade others.
 Some ideas are **memes** that drive people to spread the idea.
-However, due to belief stability, it's hard to persuade others.
-This effect is especially common on internet social media.
+However, due to belief stability, it's hard to persuade others, and people dislike being persuaded.
+This effect is common on internet social media.

 > The trouble with having an open mind, of course, is that people will insist on coming along and trying to put things in it.
 >
 > — Terry Pratchett

-At the same time, people generally don't want to be educated by others.

 ### Sunk cost fallacy

 Commitment can be a good thing.
 A lot of goals require continual time, efforts and resources to achieve.

 However, there are investments that turn out to be bad and should be given up to avoid futher loss.
 All the previous investments become sunk cost.
 People are reluctant to give up because they have already invested a lot in them.
 Doing stop-loss signals failure. **We want to have hope rather than accepting failure.**